wp-plugins/child-theme-configurator/readme.txt

 2. Click "Live Preview" below the new Child Theme to see it in action.
 3. When you are ready to take the Child Theme live, click "Activate."

-You can also click the Preview CSS tab to see your new masterpiece as CSS code.

 == Caveats ==

-* ALWAYS TEST YOUR CHILD THEME BEFORE ACTIVATING (See "Preview and Activate," above).
 * No legacy webkit-gradient.
 The Child Theme Configurator plugin does not support the legacy webkit gradient.
 If there is a demand, we will add it in a future release, but most Chrome and Safari users should have upgraded by now.
 * Only two-color gradients.
 The Child Theme Configurator plugin is powerful, but we have simplified the gradient interface.
 You can use any gradient you want as long as it has two colors and no intermediate stops.
 * No @font-face rules.
 The Child Theme Configurator plugin only supports @media and @import.
 If you need other @rules, put them in a separate stylesheet and import them into the Child Theme stylesheet.
 * Not all CSS rules are supported.
 The Child Theme Configurator plugin works with the vast majority of CSS rules, however we’ve left out some of the more obscure options.
 * Multiple versions of the same rule in a single selector are not supported, with a few exceptions.
 The Child Theme Configurator plugin will automatically generate vendor-prefix variations for background-image, border-radius, transform, transition, and others.
-* The Child Theme Configurator plugin loads the rules that exist in the Parent stylesheet.
-You can always add new rules using the “Raw CSS” text area.

 == Documentation ==